xcube-dev/xcube-smos/notebooks/edc-byoa/README.md

         "id": "agg_interval",
         "type": "string",
         "description": "The averaging interval such as '1d' (the default), '2d', '1w', or empty, which means no aggregation.", "optional": true
+    },
+        {
+        "name": "Spatial Resolution Level",
+        "id": "res_level",
+        "type": "int",
+        "description": "Spatial resolution level in the range 0 to 4.
+Actual resolution in degrees is 360/8192 * 2^res_level.
+Defaults to zero.", "optional": true
     }
 ]